agelmore/agelmore.github.io/_posts/2015-1-28-Blast-for-fuso.md

 comments: true
 ---

-While I'm waiting for the CONOCOCT pipeline to run on axiom, I thought I would do a couple BLAST alignments of the megahit assembly to some Fuso genomes that I downloaded a while ago.
+While I'm waiting for the CONCOCT pipeline to run on axiom, I thought I would do a couple BLAST alignments of the megahit assembly to some Fuso genomes that I downloaded a while ago.

 The NCBI has over 1000 full bacteria genomes that have been properly annotated.
 They can be downloaded FTP from ftp://ftp.ncbi.nih.gov/genomes/Bacteria/.
 I pulled out all of the 4 Fuso genomes as well as all of the Fuso draft sequences.